-A. SCP technique
+A. SCP Technique

-In Proposition 1 we show that STBC encoded MIMO self-het OFDM cannot exploit the full diversity gain.
+In Proposition 1, we show that STBC-encoded MIMO selfhet OFDM cannot exploit the full diversity gain.
 More specifically, it was shown in Appendix A that the diversity order of a communication system is directly related to the instantaneous SINR (γ) distribution of the OFDM subcarriers.
 The distribution of γ is determined by the behavior around zero of the distribution of the random variable Λ defined in (12).
-Hence, the diversity order of Alamouti coded MIMO self-het OFDM systems can be improved by optimizing the distribution of Λ .
-We therefore consider the smart carrier positioning (SCP) technique, originally proposed in [18] for the SISO case.
-Different from the SISO case, where the carrier was positioned in an OFDM subchannel with the highest gain, in MIMO case, the carrier will be placed in a subcarrier that maximizes jointly the MIMO channel gain and optimizes the diversity order, which is a standard measure of the performance of STBC [23], [28], [30].
-The details on the proposed SCP for MIMO self-het OFDM is given below.
+Hence, the diversity order of Alamouti-coded MIMO self-het OFDM systems can be improved by optimizing the distribution of Λ .
+We therefore consider the SCP technique originally proposed in [18] for the SISO case.
+Different from the SISO case, where the carrier was positioned in an OFDM subchannel with the highest gain, in the MIMO case, the carrier will be placed in a subcarrier that jointly maximizes the MIMO channel gain and optimizes the diversity order, which is a standard measure of the performance of STBC [23], [28], [30].
+The details on the proposed SCP for MIMO self-het OFDM is given in the following discussion.

-At the transmitter, the SCP places the RF carrier in either the lower or the upper band with respect to the OFDM subcarriers (see Fig. 2(a) and Fig. 2(b)).
+At the transmitter, the SCP places the RF carrier in either the lower band or the upper band with respect to the OFDM subcarriers [see Fig. 2(a) and (b)].
 If the RF carrier is placed in the higher band, the information subcarriers can be transmitted in the lower band, and the transmitted OFDM symbols are $X{mn}^[k]$, instead of $X{mn}[k]$.
-After the non-linear detection both subcarrier placements give the same result.
+After the nonlinear detection, both subcarrier placements give the same result.